They say courage doesn’t always roar. If we listen carefully though, everyone is battling something.

 Because some people – even when they aren’t shouting their hardships from the rooftops or living confined to a wheelchair – expend significant effort to simply show up – to show up to work, to a coffee gathering, to a Bible study, to their child’s game, to the market.
 Even when their efforts to take the tiniest of step forward looks like sheer laziness, it could be an epic stride of the soul.

-For some, getting up and getting dressed, and interacting with the world on the most basic of levels, in a body and mind that just won’t cooperate, is a daily walk through fire.
+For some, getting up and getting dressed, and interacting with the world on the most basic of levels, in a body and mind that just won’t cooperate some days, is a daily walk through fire.

 Empathy and kindness go such a long way.

 One of my greatest solaces in my struggle with being invisibly ill for many years, was knowing that God sees and cares.
-People look at what we can and cannot do, but He sees why we do something.
+People look at what we can and cannot do, but He sees what He has done for us.
 When some people saw in me an exhausted mom overwrought with fear, God saw redemption.
 I’d like to think He took the little fragile shard of courage left in me, and in His grace, magnified it.

 It’s a beautiful thing that Jesus, holy and perfect, in a most rightful seat to judge the whole world, was the master of seeing the unseen.
 Clearly, He preached against sin and darkness during his earthly ministry, but He also saw it essential to see deep into the heart of people.
 He never, ever took anyone – the crippled, the bleeding, the demon-possessed – at face value.
 With compassion, he saw redemption in the most broken, sick and sinful of lots.